gruntjs/grunt-contrib-jshint/README.md

 Type: `String` or `true`
 Default: `null`

-If set to `true`, no config will be sent to jshint and jshint will search for `.jshintrc` files relative to the files being linted.
+If set to `true`, no config will be sent to JSHint and JSHint will search for `.jshintrc` files relative to the files being linted.

 If a filename is specified, options and globals defined therein will be used.
 The `jshintrc` file must be valid JSON and looks something like this: